SeanKilleen/seankilleen.github.io/_posts/2019-09-15-better-technical-interviews-part-2-preparation.md

   - hiring
 date: '2019-09-15 21:31 -0400'
 ---
-_This post part of a series I'm writing on Better Technical Interviews.
+_This post part of a series I'm writing on Better technical interviews.
 I'd love your feedback in the comments!_

 OK, now that we understand the point of the technical interview and are in the right mindset, we need to prepare.